KarthikGangadhar/image-store/README.md

 # image-store
-This code reads cricapi image urls and stores them to mongodb
+This code reads cricapi image urls and stores them to mongodb.